hjain5164/Chit-Chatz-App/README.md

 The idea of the app is somewhat similar to the functionalities of FB Messenger and WhatsApp.
 The screenshots below will give a overview of the app.

-*To download and install the app use the app-release.apk file and try the app!!!*
+To download and install the app use the app-release.apk file and try the app!!!
+While cloning or downloading the repo make sure to update the google-services.json file according to your usage.
+The file in this repo has been updated due to security issues and would not work!!!
 <br>
 <div style="float:left">
 <img src="https://github.com/hjain5164/Screenshots/blob/master/Chit%20Chatz%20SS/start.png" width="270" height="500">